Tanzania blames migration for huge drop in elephant numbers

 “Were they killed or did they move out of the observed area?
 Usually when such a large animal reduction is observed, there are a comparable number of carcasses also observed.
 That was not the case here,” Nyalandu said in a statement.

-He did not say if the missing elephants could have crossed over the border into neighboring countries such as Kenya or Zambia, which also have large numbers of elephant.
+He did not say if the missing elephants could have crossed over the border into neighbouring countries such as Kenya or Zambia, which also have large numbers of elephant.

 Tanzania said last year its elephant population had doubled to 110,000 in 2009 from 55,000 in 1989 as a result of a widespread anti-poaching drive.